GrafNikola/tera-guide/README.md

 # tera-guide

 ### :information_source: About patch 92 support
 Technically, the tera-guide and [tera-guide-core](https://github.com/hsdn/tera-guide-core) are compatible with patch 92 already, but not all old guides have been added.
-You can get the neeeded guide files manually from the [tera-guide-archive](https://github.com/hsdn/tera-guide-archive).
+You can get the needed guide files manually from the [tera-guide-archive](https://github.com/hsdn/tera-guide-archive).
 You will also need an compatible version of the **library** ([download here](https://git.dev.hsdn.org/tera-v92/library/archive/master.zip)).

 In the future, after the official server of Tera is closed, we will release a complete version of the guide for patch 92.